Beyond Understanding: Evaluating the Pragmatic Gap in LLMs' Cultural Processing of Figurative Language: Limitations

 \section{Limitations}

 \paragraph{Scope} Although our study provides new insights into the ability of large language models to understand and use Egyptian Arabic idioms and proverbs, it is important to acknowledge several limitations.
 First, our benchmark focuses exclusively on Egyptian idioms.
 Although Egyptian Arabic is a high-resource dialect with significant representation online and in available datasets, the observed challenges that models face in the pragmatic use of figurative language underscore the necessity for similar resources and benchmarks in other Arabic dialects, many of which are lower-resource and may present even greater challenges.
+Additionally, since the source used for our idiom collection was published in 1949, some idioms may be outdated as language evolves over time, and idiom usage varies across generations and social groups.
+However, this does not necessarily render the idioms obsolete: many remain in active use among particular speaker communities.
+That said, we took steps to mitigate this concern in our experiments.
+Specifically, our pragmatic evaluation was conducted on a subset of 150 more familiar idioms out of 325, ensuring that the core findings are not driven by highly unfamiliar expressions.

 Second, our evaluation is limited to idioms and proverbs, which represent only a subset of figurative language phenomena.
 Figurative language encompasses a broader range of expressions, including metaphors, similes, hyperboles, irony, sarcasm, and other culturally specific figures of speech.
 Future work should extend the evaluation to these additional forms to provide a more comprehensive assessment of model capabilities in the understanding and generation of Arabic figurative language.